ska-telescope/ska-integration-test-harness/docs/src/extend_and_apply_ith.rst

       ``MyFileJsonInput('scan')``).*

--  **Customize the init procedure (and the wrappers)**: the initialisation procedure explained in the main README.md file can be
+-  **Customize the init procedure (and the wrappers)**: the initialisation procedure explained in :doc:`./getting_started` file can be
    customized:

    -  sub-classing various configuration, validation, reader and factory